Mettodo/NIA/README.md

 - [Open Collective](https://opencollective.com/njombe-innovation-academy)

 ### Team:
+- Ester & Yohana: learn and experience the SINA model and replicate a self-organised community in Njombe.
 - [TEACH](https://teachtanzania.org/): implementing agency, project coordination.
 Workshop and learning space.
 Expertise on simple technologies and circular economy
-- Local youth (scholars): learn and experience the SINA model and replicate a self-organised community in Njombe.
 - [SINA](https://socialinnovationacademy.org/) (Uganda and other SINA communities): the whole project mentoring and support.
 International network.
 Expertise on empowerment process and Holacracy.
-- [Mzee Pwagu](https://michuzijr.blogspot.com/2019/06/rais-dktjohn-pombe-magufuli-akutana-na.html): technological innovation knowledge.
-Workshop, tools and machines
 - [Aexie](https://aexie.com/): mentoring and coaching of scholars.
 Expertise on innovation processes.
 Learning space in Njombe
+- Unai: project coordination.
+Expertise on simple technologies and circular economy
 - Local and national mentors and coaches
 - [Buni hub](https://bunihub.or.tz/): mentoring for scholars and the whole project.
 Expertise on innovation processes and incubation.
 National level network (mentors & coaches, events, business and industry connections) and funding.